carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 ### Load data with the number of reads per OTU and taxonomic labels for each OTU.

-Now, we have to load the taxonomic assignation data into objets in R:
+Next, we have to load the taxonomic assignation data into objets in R:

 ~~~
 OTUS <- read_delim("JC1A.kraken_ranked-wc","\t", escape_double = FALSE, trim_ws = TRUE)